matsq4/mgrpguides/c+guides/CplusMultibay.md

 ### Step 1: Setup
 To start, insert the Multibay setup from the toolbox into your game, this provides the foundation to setup the Multibay system.

-> You can do either Step 2a or 2b first, it doesn't matter.
+{: .highlight } You can do either Step 2a or 2b first, it doesn't matter.

 ### Step 2a (easier to do this first)
 Drag the call buttons out of your lift (UpCall, DownCall), these are located in every single floor within Shaft.